Hydra-Chain/node/doc/build-osx.md

 Running
 -------

-LockTrip is now available at `./src/locktripd`
+LT is now available at `./src/locktripd`

 Before running, it's recommended you create an RPC configuration file.